SCLW/Circuitry-Based-Sound/readme.md

 ## Acknowledgment

-* Thanks to Dr. Paul Modler
+* Thanks to Holger Förterer and Dr. Paul Modler